ziqi23/Grub-Globe-2/README.md

-# Grub-Globe
+# grubGlobe

 _Social, interactive, and AI-augmented MERN fullstack app for exploring diverse recipes from around the world_

 ### Background

-grubGlobe is a fullstack ....
+grubGlobe is a fullstack app to answer the question "what should I cook?"
+We designed grubGlobe for the culinary adventurer-at-heart who wants to explore the best recipes from around the world.
+And not only that, we wanted to make it as easy as possible to get cookin' and track one's culinary journey.

 Explore it here! <a href="https://grubglobe.herokuapp.com/">https://grubglobe.herokuapp.com/</a>